CasualCoder91/N_Body/docs/N-Body-Simulation/Initialization.rst

     0  & 0 & 0 & 1
     \end{bmatrix}

-The total mass of disc and bulge stars is obtained by integrating the respective density over the COV.
+The total mass :math:`M` of disc and bulge stars is obtained by integrating the respective density over the COV.

 For a right circular cone

 .. math::
     \tan\left (\frac{\alpha }{2}  \right ) = \frac{R}{h}